The Scary Health Risks of Colored Halloween Contact Lenses

 Great news: If you get a pair that's been fitted to your eye and prescription, you should be A-OK to wear a pair of Halloween contacts.
 However, if you don't, you're risking a series of eye health issues.

 "The scary part—and the worst of the worst—is that you could go blind," says Dr. Fartash.
 "You can get different infections because either they fit poorly and are rubbing against your eye or they're expired, and you're more prone to the infections and the bugs and bacteria that are on the contact lenses.
 As for less severe side effects, you can contract pink eye (conjunctivitis), get scratches, ulcers, or sores on the front of the eye, and you can even wind up with decreased vision."
-(This story of a Detroit teen losing her vision from wearing Halloween contacts should be all the incentive you need to listen.)
+(This story of a Detroit teen losing partial vision after wearing unprescribed colored contacts for Halloween should be all the incentive you need to listen.)

-Both the U.S. Department of Immigration and Customs Enforcement (ICE) and the Food and Drug Administration (FDA) have issued warnings against them.
-They're warning that using counterfeit contacts and unapproved decorative lenses illegally sold at retail outlets and online can indeed cause eye infections, pinkeye, and impaired vision.
-As of 2016, ICE, FDA, and U.S. Customs and Border Protection (CBP) had even confiscated about 100,000 pairs of counterfeit, illegal, and unapproved contact lenses in an ongoing initiative called, ahem, Operation Double Vision.
+Both the U.S. Immigration and Customs Enforcement (ICE) agency and the Food and Drug Administration (FDA) have issued warnings about using unprescribed Halloween contact lenses.
+They say that using counterfeit contacts and unapproved decorative lenses illegally sold at retail outlets and online can indeed cause eye infections, pink eye, and impaired vision.
+As of 2016, ICE, the FDA, and U.S. Customs and Border Protection (CBP) had even confiscated about 100,000 pairs of counterfeit, illegal, and unapproved contact lenses in an ongoing initiative called, ahem, Operation Double Vision.
 (No laughing, you guys—this is serious.)
 That initiative also led to a 46-month prison sentence for the owner and operator of Candy Color Lenses, a major online retailer of unprescribed, counterfeit, and misbranded colored contact lenses in the U.S.

-National studies conducted for optometrists found that 11 percent of consumers have worn decorative contact lenses, but the majority of those individuals purchased them without a prescription, according to ICE.
-Investigations into these illicit lenses have found that they may contain high levels of bacteria from unsanitary packaging, shipping, and storage conditions, as well as toxins like lead, which can be used in the coloring on decorative lenses and will leach directly into your eyes, according to ICE.
+Despite these warnings, national studies conducted for optometrists found that 11 percent of consumers have worn decorative contact lenses, and the majority of those individuals purchased them without a prescription, according to ICE.
+Investigations into these illicit lenses have found that they may contain high levels of bacteria from unsanitary packaging, shipping, and storage conditions, as well as toxins like lead, which can be used in the coloring on decorative lenses and will leach directly into your eyes, per ICE.
 (Not scared yet?
-Just read this story about a woman who had a contact stuck in her eye for 28 years.)
+Just read this story about a woman who had a contact lens stuck in her eye for 28 years.)

 Then follow these guidelines from Dr. Fartash for playing it safe: